 Surgery can remove a small liver tumour through a procedure known as resection, in which a piece of the liver containing the tumour is removed.
 If all of the cancer can be removed, a patient has a good outlook for survival.
 If the cancer is too large, is found in many different parts of the liver, or has spread beyond the liver, it may not be possible to remove it completely.
-For many people with cirrhosis there is insufficient healthy liver to allow removal of even a small part of the liver.
+For many people with cirrhosis, there is an insufficient amount of healthy liver to allow the removal of even a small part of the liver.
 In this case, surgery is not an option.